ozendelait/rvc_devkit/stereo/README.md

 stored as a floating point value in ASCII encoding.
 The file must contain only that number.

+#### Running ####

+For this dataset format, the following parameters are passed to the run file:

+1. The method name to use for the result.
+2. The path to the dataset folder (containing the image_2, image_3, etc. folders).
+3. The name of the dataset (i.e., the image filename without the extension .png).
+4. The path to the directory NAME_disp_0 to output the disparity image to.
+5. The path to the directory NAME_time to output the runtime to.
+6. Optional additional arguments, if given.

 ## Result Submission ##